Welsh Youth Opportunity Index

 The Index gives a relative measure of education and employment opportunities for young people across each of Wales' local education authorities.
 The score for each area reflects how its performance compares with the best-performing area; the higher the score, the better the performance.
 Results are presented as a heatmap, with darker shades representing higher scores.

 - Apprenticeships.
 Apprenticeship starts as a proportion of 16-24s in a local area.

 - Capped 9.
 Average of top nine GCSEs, or equivalent volume of qualifications, for each learner in the cohort, including subject specific requirements for English and Welsh, maths or numeracy and a science.

 - Employment.
 Employment rates for 23-28 year olds.

 - Higher education.
 All undergraduate HE enrolments from a (home) local authority area, as a percentage of the 16-64 year olds without HE qualifications in the local area.

 - Level 3.
-The proportion of 16-19 year olds resident in a local area qualified to level 3 or above.
+The proportion of 16-19 year olds resident in a local area qualified to level 3.

 - NEET.
 Year 11 Leavers from schools in Wales known to be not in education, employment or training.

 - Net Underemployment.
 This measure is the balance between the numbers of young people wanting to work more hours and the numbers wanting to work fewer hours.

 - Overall.
 The average score across all indices.
 It gives an overall comparative measure of the education and employment opportunities for young people living in each local area.